polscm32/Medical-Standard-Operating-Procedures/README.md

 - **Future Plans:**
   In future iterations, the app will include:
   - **In-app Flowchart Creation:** Users will be able to design and customize flowcharts directly within the app.
-  - Improved data handling and organization for even greater efficiency.

 ---